Shop Window, Flagship, Common Ground

 Enter your email address below and we will email you when the item comes into stock.

-How do cathedrals and churches understand themselves?
+How are cathedrals and churches understood?
 Are they shop windows, through which to gaze at the riches on offer within the Christian life?
-Are they beacons of hope?
-Are they places of common understanding for all?
+Are they flagships of the Spirit?
+Are they both sacred spaces and community utilities?

 Other products in this Category

 Joining in with the Spirit

 Holiness and Mission

 New World, New Church?

 By What Authority?